 Dementia is a debilitating, progressive, and fatal condition that places significant physical, emotional and psychological stress on patients.
 Alzheimer’s disease is the most common form of dementia, accounting for approximately 60%-70% of dementia cases.

 The term dementia is used to describe a set of symptoms that occur when the brain is affected by disease and/or other conditions.
 These symptoms impact a person’s ability to perform everyday activities, and may include memory loss, impaired judgment or reasoning, difficulty processing information or problem-solving, difficulty with planning and execution, challenges understanding or producing language, changes in mood or behaviour, and decreased motor function.

 The prevalence of dementia in society is expected to grow significantly over the next several years as the risk for the condition doubles every five years after age 65.
-By 2020, it’s estimated that approximately 250,000 seniors in Ontario will be living with dementia up from about 200,000 today.
+By 2020, it’s estimated that approximately 250,000 seniors in Ontario will be living with dementia up from about 200,000 in 2015.

 Many individuals living with dementia stay in their homes, often supported by family members.
 Family caregivers are often older and frail themselves.
 Thus, the strain of caring for someone with dementia can be overwhelming.

 Ontario’s Doctors have prepared some information resources to help you learn more about dementia, including how to tell the difference between normal aging and dementia; and important tips about how to care for a patient with dementia.
 Click below to read and download the materials